lab11/signpost-software/docs/ApiGuide.md

 We may expand the HTTP post method to include responses in the future.

+### Other Networking Notes

+Currently the networking is not implemented to be real-time.
+It does not offer any determinism in delay times, nor does it have mechanisms to elevate packet priority for immediate transmission.
+All networking is implemented as a FIFO queue, and packets will on average incur a 3-5s delay, but the delay could be much longer in the case of high network load or failure.
+If your application needs real-time networking let us know in an issue.

 ## Time

 The time API returns current time.
-It returns GPS time (which is notably off from UTC by ~9 seconds at time of writing) as a c time structure of time\_t type.
+It returns GPS time (which is notably off from UTC by ~9 seconds at time of writing) as specified by the "time.h" library in either calendar time or unix time.

-To use the time API declare a time structure, and call the time API function:
+To use the time API declare a time structure and call the time API functions:

 ```c
 #include <time.h>